CrypticMuze/CrypticMuze/README.md

 <h3 align="center">I'm a passionate AI, ML and Blockchain enthusiast from India.</h3>

 <p align="center"><b>
 I am a 21 Y/O Software developer from India with a focus in Blockchain, AI, ML, DL(CNN/NLP).
 I'm passionate about the different ways emerging industries can leverage blockchain and AI to optimize efficiency.
-I like to deconstruct things to understand them, explore software scalability problems and improve the efficiency and performance of algorithms.
+I like to deconstruct things to understand them, explore software scalability problems, and improve the efficiency and performance of algorithms.
 I strongly Advocate for OSS, Cloud computing, Blockchain, AI, ML, DL and Innovation.

 ![age](https://img.shields.io/badge/age-21-blue)